-Developing your annual hiring strategy can feel like a giant guessing game, in which you hope to outpace your company’s turnover rate.
+Developing your annual hiring strategy can feel like a giant guessing game, in which you hope to outpace your company’s employee turnover rate.
 Although turnover is a necessary part of doing business, when is your turnover rate too high?

-The 2022 US Mercer Turnover Survey and Canada Turnover Survey provide valuable insights into which jobs and industries show the highest turnover and explore how companies plan to respond with recruitment and internal growth plans.
+The 2023 US Mercer Turnover Survey and Canada Turnover Survey provide valuable insights into which jobs and industries show the highest turnover and explore how companies plan to respond with recruitment and internal growth plans.

 Let’s dig in!

-The average turnover rate among US businesses between 2021 and 2022 was 24.7%, which is up from 22% reported in the 2019 survey.
+The average turnover rate among US businesses between 2022 and 2023 was 17.3%, which is down from 24.7% reported in the 2022 survey.

 The same trends are true for involuntary turnover, as executive and management roles have lower involuntary turnover rates than white- and blue-collar positions.

-These findings suggest offering promotions might reduce turnover rates, as that allows entry-level workers to move up, discouraging quitting.
+These findings all suggest offering promotions might reduce turnover rates, as that allows entry-level workers to move up, discouraging quitting.

 Publicly traded and privately owned organizations tend to find new hires easier than state-owned enterprises and nonprofits.

 The full survey takes you deeper into these categories, providing more specific information on turnover rates experienced by companies this past year.
-Use our reliable data and real results instead of guesswork to build your 2023 hiring strategy.
+Use our reliable data and real results instead of guesswork to build your hiring strategy.